At Campus Dining, sustainability is an ever-expanding effort, and there are plenty of things going on - join us!

 - Instead of using disposable to-go containers, participate in the Marketplace's Eco-Takeout Program.
 As of March 1, 2013 all resident students are enrolled in eco-takeout.
 Faculty, Staff and Off-campus students are also eligible and encouraged to join.
 Come to the Card Office to pick up your first token.

 - BYOB: Bring Your Own Bag to carry items from the dining facilities - we’ve banned plastic bags!
 You may request a compostable bag ($.25).

 - Eco-Bev discount: Bring your own CLEAN mug or bottle and receive 15¢ off the cost of your hot beverage or cold fountain drink.
 Please present your container to the cashier in advance to determine its capacity- the size you will be charged for is at the discretion of the cashier on duty at the time.

 - The Marketplace has bulk dispensers for 5 condiments, as well as half & half and non-dairy coffee creamer, to reduce the use of individual packets.
 The Tiger Cooler has bulk dispensers for 3 condiments - thanks ASOC Sustainability funding!

-- Campus Dining donates surplus food to Project Eden as well as Union Station Homeless Services.
+- Campus Dining donates surplus food to Union Station Homeless Services.